 - *** ocean days (weather permitting)

-- Full aerial support with our gyrocopter & pilot
+- Full and exclusive aerial spotting support with our gyro copter & pilot

-- A professional video & still images of all your launch days PLUS sardine run ocean experience footage
+- Professional images of all your launch days PLUS additional sardine run ocean safari footage

 - Comprehensive packed boat refreshments (lunch)

 - Cylinder / air

 - Weights / weight belt